xformerfhs/TUPW/README.md

 # TUPW

+> 💡 Originally, this repository was located in the [dbsystel](https://github.com/dbsystel) organization.
+With their kind permission, I moved it to my space in August 2023.
+The [original repository](https://github.com/dbsystel/TUPW) is archived and no longer maintained.

 Safely store secrets in config files, environment variables, and files (Java version).

-Originally, this repository was located in the "dbsystel" organization.
-With their kind permission, I moved it to my space in August 2023.
-The [original repository](https://github.com/dbsystel/TUPW) will no longer be maintained.

 ## Introduction